Reusing Overtrained Language Models Saturates Scaling: Scaling Laws for Model Reuse

 Together, these conditions lead to the following candidate formulations that jointly satisfy both requirements:

-Note that since $D_1^{-\alpha_1}D_2^{-\alpha_2+\alpha_3\log D_1} = D_1^{-\alpha_2+\alpha_3\log D_2}D_2^{-\alpha_2}$, the multiplicative form with an interaction term satisfies our conditions, while other forms do not.
-We further note that multiplicative scaling laws have been observed in \cite{mikami2022scaling,zhang2024scaling} but without the interaction term. \cite{liewscaling} empirically showed that sparse upcycling (training sparse mixture-of-experts (MoE) models reusing existing dense models) follows a scaling law similar to Equation \ref{eq:multiplicative} but under different motivation and conditions.
+Note that since $D_1^{-\alpha_1}D_2^{-\alpha_2+\alpha_3\log D_1} = D_1^{-\alpha_2+\alpha_3\log D_2}D_2^{-\alpha_2}$, the multiplicative form with an interaction term satisfies our conditions, while other forms do not have such an interaction term.
+We further note that multiplicative scaling laws have been observed in \citet{mikami2022scaling,zhang2024scaling} but without the interaction term. \citet{pmlr-v267-liew25a} empirically showed that sparse upcycling (training sparse mixture-of-experts (MoE) models reusing existing dense models) follows a scaling law similar to Equation \ref{eq:multiplicative} but under different motivation and conditions.
 Our work directly extends their findings to other pretraining paradigms.
-Equation \ref{eq:hybrid} has also been studied in \cite{barnett2024empirical}.
+Equation \ref{eq:hybrid} has also been studied in \citet{barnett2024empirical}.